ElwinHuaman/huamanquispe/content/project/WikiAndes/index.md

 - Make a donation online at [https://paypal.me/elwinlhq](https://paypal.me/elwinlhq)
 - Donate your old/unused laptop or tablet, please contact [elwinlhq@gmail.com](mailto:elwinlhq@gmail.com)

-Thank you in advance for your contribution, which will support to “ensure inclusive and equitable quality education and promote lifelong learning opportunities for all,” from the [United Nations Sustainable Development Goal (SDG) 4](https://sustainabledevelopment.un.org/sdg4).
+Thank you in advance for your contribution, which will support to "ensure inclusive and equitable quality education and promote lifelong learning opportunities for all," from the [United Nations Sustainable Development Goal (SDG) 4](https://sustainabledevelopment.un.org/sdg4).

 <blockquote>
-<p>"It is now 30 years since I first heard my mother, [Ninfa](https://huamanquispe.com/author/ninfa-quispe/), use the word [literacy](https://en.wikipedia.org/wiki/Literacy).
+<p>"It is now 30 years since I first heard my mother, Ninfa, use the word **literacy**.
 She taught Quechua speakers in Peru to read and write in Spanish, and today they are bilingual and can claim their rights in both languages.
 Now, it is my turn, and I believe that we need media and information literacy and the time to act is now."
 (Elwin Huaman)</p>
 </blockquote>